microsoft/openshift-container-platform/README.md

 14. enableCNS: Enable Container Native Storage (CNS) - value is either "true" or "false"
 15. rhsmUsernameOrOrgId: Red Hat Subscription Manager Username or Organization ID.
 To find your Organization ID, run on registered server: `subscription-manager identity`.
 16. rhsmPasswordOrActivationKey: Red Hat Subscription Manager Password or Activation Key for your Cloud Access subscription.
 You can get this from [here](https://access.redhat.com/management/activation_keys).
-17. rhsmPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements
+17. rhsmPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements for compute nodes
+17. rhsmBrokerPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements for masters and infra nodes.
+If you don't have different pool IDs, then enter the same pool ID as 'rhsmPoolId'
 18. sshPublicKey: Copy your SSH Public Key here
 19. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
 20. keyVaultName: The name of the Key Vault you created